dylanonelson/chrome-typist/README.md

 - Press **Ctrl+P** in Regex mode to issue the "Back" command and go back in the browser history.
 Press **Ctrl+N** in Regex mode to issue the "Forward" command and go forward in the browser history.

+- Press **Ctrl+K** in Regex mode to issue the "Clear tabs" command and close all unpinned tabs.

 - Press **Enter** to go into Browse mode and higlight the first match on the page.
 Press **Shift+Enter** to go into Browse mode and highlight the last match on the page.

 - Press **Ctrl+C** to go into Inactive mode at any time.